benfen/kapture/README.md

 kapture.
 Over time, please do file issues if you feel strongly that we should modularize/helmify our deployments to support a broader range of test types.

 The possibilities are endless !

+## How do I clean my cluster up?

+Just run `./kapture.sh kapture-spam-my-namespace --delete`!
+Kapture will take acre of the rest.

 ### Example Kapture projects to create new load tests

 - Modify the kafka volumes to use persistent storage. (note we probably will support this soon.. not sure yet though).
 - Increase the CPU and Memory parameters for Kafka
 - Change the memory foot print or scaling factor of Redis
-- Add a different load generator container then BigPetStore
+- Add a different load generator container than BigPetStore

 ## Scaling

 Right now, both Kafka and the load generator can be scaled up.
 To scale up Kafka:
 * `kubectl scale --replicas=<REPLICA_COUNT> -f kafka.yml`
-* `./scripts/alter-topic.sh db-messages <REPLICA_COUNT>`

 To increase the amount of load on the system, run: `kubectl scale --replicas=<REPLICA_COUNT> -f load-gen.yml`